 American Buddhism as taught by Rama – Dr. Frederick Lenz – is a form of Buddhism that is right for people who want to live a life fully committed to spiritual evolution and illumination while simultaneously using career and all aspects of the western lifestyle to achieve enlightenment in this life.

-Rama, as an enlightened American tulku, adapted and evolved the teachings of Buddhism to enable his students to gain awareness on the path to enlightenment in this challenging and over-crowded time.
+Rama, as an enlightened American tulku or guru, adapted and evolved the teachings of Buddhism to enable his students to gain awareness on the path to enlightenment in this challenging and overcrowded time.
 Rama found ways for modern seekers to break through conditioned limitations and achieve new levels of clarity and bright states of awareness while living and working in the world.

 Some of the main components tenets of American Buddhism as taught by Rama include:

-Mindfulness is the twin practice to meditation in that it is meditation practiced as you go about your daily activities.
-It’s a practice that is focused on translating the light, power and silent awareness experienced in meditation, into the moments and decisions of everyday life.
-When the light and awareness that comes from daily meditation is focused like a laser beam onto everything we do in life, work, play, relationships, then we will make right choices, choices that continually bring us to higher awareness and greater understanding.
-And this is essential to gaining greater awareness, control, power and silence to enhance our lives and keep meditation on a revolutionary track.
+- Mindfulness is the twin practice to meditation in that it is a meditative practice as you go about your daily activities.
+It’s a practice that is focused on translating the light, power, and silent awareness experienced in meditation, into the moments and decisions of everyday life.
+When the light and awareness that comes from daily meditation is focused like a laser beam onto everything we do in life, work, play, relationships, then we will make the right choices, choices that continually bring us to higher awareness and greater understanding.
+And this is essential to gaining greater awareness, control, power, and silence to enhance our lives and keep meditation on a revolutionary track.

-Career can be used as a great contributor to a meditative lifestyle.
+- Career: A career can be used as a great contributor to a meditative lifestyle.
 A career that challenges the mind can be useful in strengthening it, and thus, in experiencing higher meditations.
-Rama liked computer science because, similar to the teaching of monks in Tibetan monasteries, it requires holding many concepts in the mind at once.
-Professions such as law, medicine and science are also challenging professions that strengthen the mind.
-“The degree of success that you attain in all of your physical, mental and spiritual undertakings,” Rama said, “is dependent upon the strength and clarity of your finite mind and your ability to access your infinite mind.
+Rama liked computer science because similar to the teaching of monks in Tibetan monasteries, it requires holding many concepts in the mind at once.
+Professions such as law, medicine, and science are also challenging professions that strengthen the mind.
+“The degree of success that you attain in all of your physical, mental, and spiritual undertakings,” Rama said, “is dependent upon the strength and clarity of your finite mind and your ability to access your infinite mind.
 If you meditate you will be able to find new ways to utilize your career and the routines of daily life.”

-Maintain a strong and healthy lifestyle.
-Physical strength creates energy, and it takes energy to meditate well.
+- Strong & Healthy Lifestyle: Physical strength creates energy, and it takes energy to meditate well.
 Rama encouraged students to be fit and to work out in order to clear out the aura of the world.
-He enjoyed running, scuba diving, hiking, snowboarding, dancing and other fun physical activities.
+He enjoyed running, scuba diving, hiking, snowboarding, dancing, and other fun physical activities.
 He called this the zen of sports and athletics.
 Rama recommended martial arts (for anyone it was appropriate for) because of the mental and physical discipline involved, and the practicality of knowing how to defend oneself.
 Rama suggested that it’s important to find a martial arts teacher that is skilled but humble who understands that the martial arts are intended as arts of defense.

-Rama created talks, books, music and videos that convey the luminosity and truth of enlightenment.
-Ultimately, Rama’s brand of American Buddhism is a transmission of the light of the superconscious from an American enlightened teacher - Rama - to you, the modern student.
-The study provides you with all the tools, awareness, strength and love to grow and evolve, to achieve self mastery, to continually experience the buddha within.
+Rama created talks, books, music, and videos that convey the luminosity and truth of enlightenment.
+Ultimately, Rama’s brand of American Buddhism is a transmission of the light of the superconscious from an enlightened teacher to you, the modern student.
+The study provides you with all the tools, awareness, strength, and love to grow and evolve, to achieve self-mastery, to continually experience the buddha within.